CATAPHOR/comp1202-coursework/readme.txt

 	Upon running the program, it will prompt the user as to whether they wish to enable Extension Mode; giving "Y" will throw an exception if a config file isn't specified (i.e. extension.txt);
-	myHouse.txt is the default and is RESERVED for non-Extension Mode.
+	myHouse.txt is the default and is reserved for non-Extension Mode.

 -	EXTENSIONS: